NCAS-CMS/epoc/docs/ensemble_member.md

    * Make a page on the EPOC github.
 8. Start running.
    * You will need to run with cylc 8.
 Set `export CYLC_VERSION=8` on puma2.
-   * Hold the first jdma task, and the second cycle. (**Let me check how best to do this in Cylc 8**)
+   * Hold the first jdma task, and the second cycle. (**I need to check how best to do this in Cylc 8**)
-   * Once the first cycle has complete, get Dan to check the data before relasing.
+   * Once the first cycle has complete, get Dan to check the data before releasing.